- Enneagram Quiet Dayson 06/11/2021 at 9:30 am

-Readers are men and women of all ages and from all walks of life uniquely qualified to bring the word of God into issues of working life, voluntary work, leisure and relationships; as well as being involved in the life and mission of the Church.
+Readers are people of all ages and from all walks of life uniquely qualified to bring the word of God into issues of working life, voluntary work, leisure and relationships; as well as being involved in the life and mission of the Church.
 They encourage others to share the Gospel wherever they are and help others discover the Christian faith for themselves.

 The Office of Reader is the only voluntary lay ministry in the Church of England that is nationally accredited, episcopally licensed and governed by canon law.
 Readers often lead worship and can be easily identified by the blue scarf they wear.
 They also preach and teach; in fact the name ‘Reader’ is a reminder of their core calling: to speak aloud God’s Word in the community.
 Some have particular roles and gifts for serving in the wider community; some in schools, in work-place chaplaincy or as pastoral visitors.
 Some are specially trained to take funerals and in caring for the bereaved.
 Others are in pioneer roles, seeking to bring the Gospel to people beyond the familiar boundaries of the Church.